 A Place To Grow: A Tale of Serendipity and Sustainability

-A Place to Grow San Luis Obispo One definition of serendipity is making desirable discoveries by accident, which is just what happened when we chanced upon the recycled garden structures designed and built by Dana O’Brien of A Place to Grow.
+One definition of serendipity is making desirable discoveries by accident, which is just what happened when we chanced upon the recycled garden structures designed and built by Dana O’Brien of A Place to Grow.
 The genesis of Dana’s business was serendipitous, as well: It began in 2004 when Dana convinced her brother-in-law to buy a home because she’d fallen in love with the backyard greenhouse built with wood sash windows salvaged during the home’s remodel.
 A few months later, that same greenhouse ended up in Dana’s backyard as her 40th birthday present--Dana’s husband had cut the greenhouse apart with a skill saw, loaded it on a trailer, and set it up in their yard.
 This synergistic series of events was the inspiration for A Place to Grow.

 In the most literal sense, Dana designs custom places “to grow” in whatever way best matches the client’s wishes and aspirations.
 Her passion is creating greenhouses, meditation retreats, artist studios, 3-sided structures for outdoor dining rooms, 2-sided structures for hot tub enclosures, as well as arbors and potting tables for the garden.
 Dana finds it particularly gratifying to be able to incorporate special pieces from her clients, such as stained glass windows or doors.